Antigua and Barbuda's rental income tax is high

 Nonresidents are taxed on their income from sources in Antigua and Barbuda.
 Married individuals are taxed separately.

-Nonresidents are generally subject to final withholding tax at a flat rate of 20%.
+Nonresidents are generally subject to final withholding tax at a flat rate of 25%.
+Certain income from specific sources may be subject to a different tax rate.

 Rental income earned by nonresidents is taxed at a flat rate of 20%, withheld by the tenant.
 In computing taxable income, income-generating expenses (repairs, utilities, loan interest on the property, and other expenses) and depreciation expenses (wear and tear charges) are deductible from the gross rent.
 The maximum depreciation rate for buildings is 2%.